gravitational/teleport/rfd/00XX-agent-census.md

 ##### 8. Container runtime

-To determine if the agent is running on Docker, we can first check if the file `/proc/self/cgroup` exists, and if so, if it contains the string "docker".
+To determine if the agent is running on Docker, we can first check if the file `/proc/self/cgroup` exists, and if so, if it contains the string `"docker"`.

 This is how `gopsutil` does it ([here](https://github.com/shirou/gopsutil/blob/v3.23.1/internal/common/common_linux.go#L130-L278)).
 As it can be seen in the link, `gopsutil` is also detecting other container runtimes.